Decomposition of degenerate Gromov-Witten invariants: Examples

-{One can again show that the relevant moduli space in $\tilde X_0$ has two components isomorphic to $\PP^1 \times \PP^1$.
-This time the virtual fundamental class of each component is the top Chern class of $O(1)\boxplus O(1)$, which has degree 1.
-In contrast the corresponding moduli space $\scrM_{n_i=0}(X_0)$ is discrete.}
+One can again show that the relevant moduli space in $\tilde X_0$ has two components isomorphic to $\PP^1 \times \PP^1$.
+This time the virtual fundamental class of each component is the top Chern class of $\cO(1)\boxplus \cO(1)$, which has degree 1.
+Each of these maps to $\tilde X_0$ define the same map to $X_0$, and indeed the corresponding moduli space $\scrM_{n_i=0}(X_0)$ is discrete and unobstructed.